rpillar/CTCSV/README.md

 # CTCSV
 Load a CSV - into a dictionary ready for use.

-Build on Pharo (SmallTalk) a small class that will enable the loading of a CSV into an image ready for processing.
+Built on Pharo (SmallTalk) this is a small class that will enable the loading of a CSV into an image ready for processing.
 No special methods are supplied to enable manipulation of data - that will be down to the receiving class.

 ```
 | csv |